beberlei/litecqrs-php/README.md

 A plugin that logs the execution of every command and handler using [Monolog](https://github.com/Seldaek/monolog).
 It includes the type and name of the message, its parameters as json and if its execution succeeded or failed.

+### JMS Serializer

+A plugin that uses JMS Serializer to serialize events to JSON.
+This is necessary for advanced logging of your events.
+It uses a custom type handler to convert aggregate root objects in the events into references and fetches them again on reconstruction.
+This way you don't serialize graphs of data into the event store.

 ### CRUD